IBM/functionfuse/docsrc/source/background/introduction.rst

     _ = local_workflow.run()

-Addon backends can provide access to any features of existing packages, such as systems for tracking previous workflows and runs, and interactive dashboards such as Kubeflow (left) and Prefect (right):
+Addon backends can provide access to any features of existing packages, such as systems for tracking previous workflows and runs, and interactive dashboards - the images below show the same frontend run in the dashboards for Kubeflow (left) and Prefect (right):

 .. image:: /images/KFPDashboardRunResult.png
     :alt: KFPWorkflow Dashboard